yjajkiew/php-delete-line-in-file/README.md

 How to use it
 -------------
 Just put the function's code from the "php-delete-line-in-file.php" file in yours and call the function like this:
-> deleteLineInFile("myFile.csv","myString");
+> deleteLineInFile("myFile.ext","myString");

 How it works
 ------------
-1. The function read the file line per line
+1. read the file line per line
-2. it explodes the line on the ";" character (useful for CSV file)
-3. it reconstructs the line and put it in a array
+2. store each line in an array

-This way the file's kinda backed up so it can be erased to write all but the line we want in
+This way the file is backed up so it can be opened for writing, erasing all the data

-4. so for each reconstructed line in the array it checks if the string we're looking for exists
+4. for each line stored in the array, if it doesn't contain the string we write it back in the file
-5. if the string doesn't exist in the line then we put the line back in the file
+5. else we do nothing so only the lines not containing the string are written back

 Why I did it